git-me-one-more-time/MiniAksEdgeApp/Readme.md

 # 3. Demonstration

-The following scenarios should demonstarte the benefits of Edge Computing in general as well as using Kubernetes specific for this.
+The scenarios stated in the sections below should demonstrate the benefits of Edge Computing as well as utilizing Kubernetes for Edge Computing.

-Demo scripts are located in the `demp-script` directory.
+The scripts that are used for the demo are located side the `demo-scripts`-directory. \
+- The tool **k6** (https://k6.io/) runs the `./demo-scripts/cluster-load-test.js`-script (which does stress an enpoint with - many concurent request) on a given endpoint. \
+- The bash-script `./benchmark-endpoints.sh` sends one request to the **global endpoint** and one to the enpoint of the **east us cluster** and measures the which response is faster.
+- Additionaly `kubectl` commands are utilized during the demonstration to enable auto-scaling of a cluster as well as for providing insigths into the current state of the clusters.

 ## 3.1 Global endpoint (traffic manager, automatic request routing to the edge)
 Request sent to the global enpoint are routed to the closest regional cluster of the location of the incomming request.